Fragment of Kjell Knudde's autobiographical comic about his grandfather's World War II anecdotes, posted on Facebook on 30 May 2024.

 Recognition

 Besides his work for the Lambiek Comiclopedia, Kjell Knudde has also contributed to other projects.
 In 2020, he wrote informational texts in both Dutch and English for a summer exhibition celebrating 75 years of Willy Vandersteen's comic strip 'Suske en Wiske', held in Blankenberge between 1 July and 13 September.
 The exhibition was initiated by Patrick Mortier, also the driving force behind the annual Comic Festivals in Koksijde and Middelkerke.
-For an 2022 exhibition in Sint-Truiden about Jean-Michel Charlier and Victor Hubinon's aviation comic 'Buck Danny' - also organized by Mortier - Knudde also wrote the information board texts.
+For a 2022 exhibition in Sint-Truiden about Jean-Michel Charlier and Victor Hubinon's aviation comic 'Buck Danny' - again organized by Mortier - Knudde also wrote the board texts.
 The expo, celebrating 75 years of 'Buck Danny', was originally planned from 1 June until 2 October 2022.
-Due to success it was lengthened up until 15 November.
+Due to success, it was lengthened up until 15 November.

 Knudde's "Favorite Comic Pages As Long As The Pandemic Lasts"